earlywarningtoolbox/spatial_warnings/README.md

 install.packages('spatialwarnings')
 ```

-The developement version of this package can be installed using the
+The development version of this package can be installed using the
 `devtools` package in R:

 ```